 You can check for bedbugs in between mattresses and under fitted sheets or bed skirts.
 Use a flashlight to check behind the headboard and in crevices along baseboards.
 You can also check the seams of upholstered furniture near the sleeping area.

 Evidence of bedbugs include rusty brown spots of feces and molted exoskeletons left in dark hiding spaces.
 You may also see blood spots on your sheets if you’ve been bitten while you sleep.

 If you are checking into a hotel or any shared sleeping space, leave your luggage in the car or place it in the bathroom while you check the room for signs of bedbugs.
 If you are worried there might be bedbugs on your luggage when you return home, you can treat your luggage before you take it in the house.
 The Environmental Protection Agency (EPA) reports that placing items in a freezer set to 0° F for four days will kill bedbugs, as will steam temperatures of 130° F.

 Items that you buy used or at garage sales should also be inspected for bedbugs.
-Dr. Bosch recommends washing things that are machine washable as soon as possible, and drying them on the hottest setting for at least 20 minutes.
+Wash things that are machine washable as soon as possible, and dry them on the hottest setting for at least 20 minutes.

 Treating an Infestation

 If you find you have bedbugs, you’ll need a comprehensive strategy to get rid of them.
 According to the EPA, bedbugs have become resistant to some pesticides and can hide where chemicals don’t reach them, so a one-time treatment like a fogger won’t eliminate the problem.
 A professional exterminator can manage the process for you, or the EPA has planning tools to help if you want to do it yourself.